Discover how CO2 laser technology provides advanced skin resurfacing for wrinkle reduction, scar treatment, and skin rejuvenation.

 This technology can be used in both ablative (removing skin layers) and non-ablative (heating without removal) modes, making it versatile for treating various skin concerns including wrinkles, scars, sun damage, and skin texture irregularities.

-Understanding the science behind CO2 laser technology for skin resurfacing
+Understanding the science behind CO2 laser technology for skin resurfacing.
+Learn more about laser wavelengths and fractional laser treatments.

 The 10,600nm wavelength is highly absorbed by water molecules in skin cells, creating controlled thermal damage.